via: Pexels / Alexander Suhorucov

 27. What is your number one goal for the next six months?

-A meaningful connection can be made when you start opening up to someone about your goals and dreams.
+Why It's Great: A meaningful connection can be made when you start opening up to someone about your goals and dreams, which is what this question does.
 You're shrinking the size of the field to six months to get a genuine and clear answer.
-See if you can't help her along the way.
-It'll make her happy, and she'll appreciate the support.

 28. What makes you feel proud?

-Is it family?
-Is it her career?
+Why It's Great: Is it family?
+Is it their career?
 Is it a talent?
 Regardless, it's sure to be an interesting subject matter to discuss.
-Watch her beam with pride as she talks about things that give her a strong sense of self-worth.
+Watch them beam with pride as they talk about things that give them a strong sense of self-worth.

 29. When have you worked hard and loved every minute of it?

-This is a great way to find out what kind of work she truly loves.
-Whether this brings to mind a volunteering experience or a great day at work, it's pleasant to watch someone talk about something with pride.
-Working hard and loving every minute of it sure to be a story about success or growth.
+Why It's Great: Whether this brings to mind a volunteering experience or a great day at work, it's pleasant to watch someone talk about something with pride - whether it be working hard or hardly working.

 30. Who or what do you think of when you think of love?

-You can start here and move on to the nature of love and how it relates to her first answer.
+Who To Ask It To: You can start here and move on to the nature of love and how it relates to your girlfriend’s first answer.
 It's also a good opportunity to talk about how people show love and how to tell a girl you love her.

 31. Is competition good for us?